Spring semester admission deadline: October 15th

 Graduate assistantships (e.g. teaching assistantships or research assistantships) are given out at the beginning of each academic year.

-If you are applying for a Fall semester and wish to be considered for an assistantship, please submit your application, supplemental materials, and Financial Support Application by May 20th.
+If you are applying for a Fall semester and wish to be considered for an assistantship, please submit your application, supplemental materials, and Financial Support Application by May 20th to ling-admissions@unt.edu.

 Part 1

-The first step in applying to our graduate programs is to submit an application with the UNT Toulouse Graduate School.
+The first step in applying to our graduate programs is to submit an application with the UNT Toulouse Graduate School through the UNT GradCAS (Centralized Application System).

 • Apply to UNT